marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 # Introduction

+The following guide instrutcs you to use code in that repo to deploy a Pritunl VPN server on the Google Cloud Platform (GCP) using Terraform.
+Also, we will leverage the Identity-Aware Proxy to provide secure SSH access to the VM instance.

 ## Client-site VPN

 A client-site VPN establishes a secure and encrypted connection between a user and a private network, typically the organization's internal network.
 The use of a client-site Virtual Private Network (VPN) can be justified for several reasons: Enhanced Security, Remote Access, Protection on Public Networks, Data Privacy and Compliance, Securing Sensitive Transactions, Access Control, Reduced Cybersecurity Risks, etc.